Chisomgold/unduliner/README.md

 # **unduliner**

-### *Predicting methylation-altering single nucleotide variants (SNVs) from Nanopore sequencing*
+### *Predicting methylation-altering single nucleotide variants (SNVs) and structural variants (SVs) from nanopore sequencing*

-`unduliner` is a Python package designed to predict whether a somatic single-nucleotide variant is associated with local methylation change, using Nanopore long-read sequencing and a pre-trained deep learning model.
+`unduliner` is a Python package designed to predict whether a somatic variant is associated with local methylation change, using nanopore long-read sequencing and a pre-trained deep learning model.

 The tool takes as input:

 * One BAM file (Nanopore reads with MM/ML tags)
-* One VCF file (somatic SNVs)
+* One VCF file
 * A trained model (`.pth`, included in the `model/` directory)

-It extracts genomic regions around each SNV, evaluates methylation differences using a statistical and deep learning pipeline, and predicts whether the variant is likely to cause a methylation shift.
+It extracts genomic regions around each variants, evaluates methylation differences using a statistical and deep learning pipeline, and predicts whether the variant is likely to cause a methylation shift.

 ---

 ## **Features**

-* Predicts SNV-associated methylation alterations
+* Predicts SNV- and SV-associated methylation alterations
 * Works directly on Nanopore MM/ML–tagged BAMs
 * User-configurable methylation thresholds
 * Outputs an interpretable table including DMR-like regions and methylation deltas
+* Supports GTF and regulatory elements annotation of identified regions

 ---